 - San Sebastián, Spain is described as a once unremarkable fishing village that was transformed into a beach tourism boomtown by outside capital just a few decades ago, leaving the locals angry with the loss of their traditional way of life.
 In other words, the author just turned a province capital with history going back to the Middle Ages into an expy of Cancún.

 - The War That Came Early did the research when it had Chaim Weinberg remind himself that in Castilian dialect the letters C and Z are pronounced like 'th' rather than 's'note .
 Sadly, it invalidated itself immediately by having Spanish characters using Mexican slang like mamacita or pendejo.

-- In the new series on Netflix, George Micheal spends a year in "Spain" for study abroad, but from what we're shown it more closely resembles Mexico.
-He loses his virginity to and is implied to have impregnated his hostess, played by an American actress of Puerto Rican decent.
+- In the new series on Netflix, George Michael spends a year in "Spain" for study abroad, but from what we're shown it more closely resembles Mexico.
+He loses his virginity to and is implied to have impregnated his hostess, played by an American actress of Puerto Rican descent.
 All of the people he interacts with in "Spain" are played by Latin Americans.